Exposed! How agents are duping online rickshaw permit winners

-Under pretext of helping applicants file documents, agents are charging a bomb for simple documents like domicile certificates and notarised stamp paper
+Under pretext of helping applicants file documents, agents loot lottery winners by charging a bomb for simple documents like domicile certificates and notarised stamp paper

 Illegal agents have trumped the Transport department’s move to bypass them and taking the issue of auto rickshaw permits online.

 Chosen applicants line up at an illegal agent’s counter to get their documents made outside the Andheri RTO.
 The agents are charging exorbitant amounts to get the work done